Weefa/MIND/how-to-play-mind.md

 [picture of grouping]

 ## Challenge Step
 During your Challenge Step you can Engage your Thoughts to declare a Challenge.
-You may:
+You may choose to:

 * **Challenge other Groups or Thoughts** your opponent has in play to remove them from play
 * **Challenge your opponent directly** to try and break a Focus counter